About Astrolearn Astrology Library

 [2] On a global scale, the long-established library of the American Federation of Astrologers in Tempe, Arizona, United States has laid claim for more than eight years to 7500 books and over 10,000 periodical issues, and is therefore reasonably presumed somewhat larger by now, especially if the estimates were on the conservative side several years ago; but within Europe there is presently no known claimant to more extensive holdings of books and periodicals on astrology than our archive.

-Other substantial astrological libraries whose extent has been at least approximately quantified include that of the Astrological Association of Great Britain (6500 book titles, of which 20% duplicates, therefore presumably 5200 unique titles, and about 6500 unique journal issues, according to personal correspondence from current librarian Trudie Charles dated March 2015); and the overall library of the University of Illinois (integrating but not restricted to the Michael Erlewine collection, it had 6494 entries for physical books answering to the keywords ‘astrology’ or ‘astrologie’ or ‘astrologia’ in November 2019).
+Other substantial astrological libraries whose extent has been at least approximately quantified include that of the Astrological Association of Great Britain (approx. 3900 unique edition-volumes of books, plus originally about 20% duplicates, which are gradually being moved on via the pre-loved book sales; and in excess of 7500 unique periodical issues, according to my updated count from spreadsheets in April 2026); and the overall library of the University of Illinois (integrating but not restricted to the Michael Erlewine collection, it had 6494 entries for physical books answering to the keywords ‘astrology’ or ‘astrologie’ or ‘astrologia’ in November 2019).

 As a member both of the American Federation of Astrologers and of the Astrological Association of Great Britain, and as a personal friend and admirer of the work of Michael Erlewine, Graves supports all these efforts, but believes his private collection offers unique assets and areas of depth of coverage that make it independently valuable.